 Generally, more layers equal better quality.
 You want the springs to be made with high-gauge steel.
 This results in more cushioning and better overall support.
 As the number and quality of springs increases, so does the weight.
 However, baby mattresses rarely become heavy enough to be an issue.

 When selecting a spring mattress, pay attention to border rods.
-These are rods which line the inside perimeter.
-They provide firmness, durable and side support.
-Border rods are a necessity in a spring mattress.
-They prevent from sagging if your child stands near the edge.
+These are rods that line the inside perimeter.
+They provide firmness, durable surfaces, and side support.
+Border rods are a necessity in a spring mattress because they prevent sagging if your child stands near the edge.
 Without border rods, your child can lose their balance and potentially become injured.

 The best baby mattress will have a medium to high coil count, and each coil will have a reasonably thick gauge.
 Generally, you want to aim for a coil count between 125 and 150 with a gauge or 15.5 or lower.
 Be wary of extremely high coil counts, especially counts over 200.
 The gauge strength will typically be very low.
 This type of mattress won’t be nearly the same level of firmness and comfort as one with fewer coils but stronger individual springs.